 Most Affordable Neighborhoods in San Francisco, CA

-Some of the cheapest neighborhoods in San Francisco are Lower Nob, Nob Hill, and Civic Center.
+Some of the cheapest neighborhoods in San Francisco are Lower Nob, Nob Hill, and Western Addition.
 These neighborhoods offer some of the lowest rent prices in San Francisco, making them ideal for renters on a budget.
-As of March 30, 2025, the average rent in San Francisco is $2,976, which is 2.9% higher than last year.
+As of April 22, 2025, the average rent in San Francisco is $3,000, which is 3% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Lower Nob